Marriage is hard.

 It’s difficult to get there when we aren’t connecting at all.
-Conversation starters are a great way to reconnect in a light-hearted way.
+Conversation starters for couples are a great way to reconnect in a light-hearted way.
 We need to build positive experiences in conversations over time, in order for us to get to the hard stuff.

 Plan 10 or 15 minutes of pillow talk each night and ask a few questions at a time.

 Ask a few questions at dinnertime, if you are alone.

 Plan a date night and ask a few during some focused talk time.